By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

-Choosing the perfect diamond can feel overwhelming, especially when comparing two of the most popular cuts: cushion vs round diamond.
-Both shapes are timeless, beautiful, and widely used in engagement rings—but they offer very different visual experiences, pricing, and personality.
+Choosing between a cushion vs round diamond is one of the most common decisions buyers face when shopping for an engagement ring.
+Both shapes are timeless, beautiful, and widely used in engagement rings — but they offer very different visual experiences, pricing, and personality.
 Whether you prefer maximum sparkle or a soft romantic glow, understanding the differences between cushion and round diamonds will help you make a confident buying decision.

 What Is a Round Diamond?
 Classic Sparkle Explained